AISP License in Europe

 By holding a European AISP license you may reap a variety of advantages:

-• AISPs with an EU license have the right to avail of the passporting principle and offer cross-border services across EU member countries with a single license which saves a lot of time and financial resources required for licensing in every jurisdiction of operations
+• Under the license from the EU, AISPs get to avail the passporting principle for cross-border services across member countries of the EU on the basis of a single license with huge savings of time and financial resources otherwise required for licensing in each jurisdiction of operation.

-• Holding a European AISP license allows you to innovate and develop new financial products and services that leverage European customers’ financial data and this way gain a competitive edge in the vast EU market
+• The European AISP license empowers you to innovate and develop new financial products and services from European customers’ financial data so that you would be able to thrive with an edge in the vast EU market.

-• AISPs empower customers by giving them more control over their financial data, and this customer-centric approach can help build trust, loyalty, and long-term relationships
+• AISPs give customers more control over their financial data, a fact that—when seen from a customer-oriented point of view—can help build up trust, loyalty, and long-term relationships.

-• Trust is also built by the basic fact that a financial business holds an AISP license from a reputable jurisdiction as retaining a license means compliance with strict regulations, including customer protection
+• Trust is earned by the fact itself that a financial business holds an AISP license from a reputable jurisdiction, since the retention of a license means compliance with strict regulations, including customer protection.

-• Customers often find accessing financial information through AISPs more efficient and convenient than traditional methods, such as logging into multiple banking accounts to view transactions and balances, which is another important factor impacting customer loyalty and expansion of user base
+• Besides, it is much quicker and more convenient for customers to obtain financial information through AISPs than with traditional ways, such as logging into various banking accounts to view transactions and balances—another essential factor affecting customer loyalty and increasing users.

 AISP Regulations in Europe

 AISPs licensed and operating in Europe must adhere to strict yet innovation-friendly regulations that govern their activities, guarantee the stability and security of the financial industry, and safeguard the interests of European consumers.
-Essentially, European regulations are designed to ensure the secure and responsible handling of customer financial data.
-Each national regulatory framework of an EU country is primarily defined by the Revised Payment Services Directive (PSD2) and a set of national regulations that may vary from country to country.
+In other words, the European regulatory frameworks are built to guarantee that the financial information collected from customers is processed securely and responsibly.
+Each EU country has a national regulatory framework defined mainly by the Revised Payment Services Directive referred to as PSD2, besides a set of national regulations which may differ from one country to another.

-• Mandatory implementation of Strong Customer Authentication (SCA) procedures for most electronic payment transactions which involves the use of at least two of the defined factors to verify the customer’s identity (something the customer knows, such as PIN, something the customer has, such as mobile device, and something the customer is, such as biometric data)
+• The mandatory application of SCA procedures for most electronic payment transactions, by at least two of the introduced factors in order to check the identity of the customer: something the customer knows, like PIN; something the customer has, like a mobile device; and something based on biometric data about the customer.

-• The Access to Account (XS2A) provision allows licensed third-party providers, including AISPs, to access customer account data and initiate payments on behalf of the customer with their explicit consent
+• The XS2A—Access to Account—provides a license to third-party providers, including AISPs, with access to customer account data to initiate payments on behalf of the customer with explicit consent from the customer.

 General Data Protection Regulation (GDPR) is another key regulatory piece within the EU, the main provisions of which are as follows:

-• AISPs must implement appropriate security measures to protect the collected personal data, including encryption, access controls, and data breach response procedures
+• AISPs must design adequate security measures necessary to ensure protection of personal data collected, which entails encryption, accesses, and data breach response procedures.

-• Maintaining records of customer due diligence information, transaction records, and internal risk assessments largely for reports required by the regulatory authority
+• Maintaining records of customer due diligence information, transaction records, and internal risk assessments largely for reports to be required by the regulatory authority.

 Top EU Jurisdictions for an AISP License

-Choosing the right jurisdiction for your AISP business is a crucial decision that can significantly impact your business’s success and operations.
-Based on such criteria as the dynamics of national regulatory frameworks, openness to innovation, and the ease of obtaining an AISP license and running a business, many European jurisdictions offer favorable environments for AISP startups and mature businesses.
-In this instance, we’ve chosen to share the countries leading in European market entry which also means they’re the most popular among AISP businesses for a variety of crucial reasons.
+The choice of jurisdiction for your AISP business is one of those decisions that can help to make or break your business in all aspects.
+Such a rating is based on criteria like the dynamics of national regulatory frameworks, openness to innovation, and ease of obtaining an AISP license and running a business.
+Many European jurisdictions offer favorable environments for AISP startups and mature businesses.
+In this instance, we have decided to share the countries which lead in European market entry and at the same time are the most popular among AISP businesses for a bunch of crucial reasons.

 AISP License in Lithuania

-Essentially, Lithuanian AISPs are regulated by the Republic of Lithuania Law on Payments, which stipulates rules for licensing and ongoing compliance.
-The Bank of Lithuania, the regulatory authority of the Lithuanian financial market, offers payment institution licenses to AISPs, the licensing process of which is very efficient and streamlined.
-Provided that all the application documents are prepared and submitted correctly, an AISP license is granted within three months.
-Minimum capital requirements vary from 20,000 EUR to 125,000 EUR, and the state fee for the application review is only 898 EUR.
+Essentially, Lithuanian AISPs are regulated by the Law of the Republic of Lithuania on Payments that sets the rules for both licensing and ongoing compliance.
+The Bank of Lithuania is the regulatory authority of the Lithuanian financial market that offers licenses of payment institution to AISPs—the licensing process is very efficient and smooth.
+Provided all application documents are prepared and submitted correctly, a license of AISP is granted in three months.
+The minimum capital requirement is from 20,000 EUR to 125,000 EUR, and the state fee payable for reviewing an application is as low as 898 EUR.

 Netherlands